ironsmile/euterpe/README.md

 GET /v1/artist/{artistID}/image
 ```

 Returns a bitmap image representing an artist if one is available.
 Searching for artwork works like this: if artist image is found in the database then it will be used.
-In case there is not and HTTPMS is configured to download images from interned and has a Discogs access token then it will use the MusicBrainz and Discogs APIs in order to retrieve an image.
+In case there is not and Euterpe is configured to download images from interned and has a Discogs access token then it will use the MusicBrainz and Discogs APIs in order to retrieve an image.
 By default no internet requests are made.

 By default the full size image will be served.
 One could request a thumbnail by appending the `?size=small` query.